 We are looking for new and innovative ways to externally fund the construction and ongoing operational costs of the aquarium.
 We are mindful that the cost cannot fall solely on Napier ratepayers.
 The business case will seek to position the aquarium as an attraction of truly national significance, in much the same way as Te Papa is.
 As such, it will be funded through a mix of channels – ranging from central government through to private funding from various channels, both here and overseas.

 Project Shapeshifter will attempt to create a compelling movement as the business case for change is developed.
 To better understand how we may redefine our National Aquarium, we need to ensure there is national input - and hopefully support - for what will eventuate.
-Project Shapeshifter will undertake an extensive engagement programme across Aotearoa New Zealand to build momentum on our vision.
-Workshops will be held with Māori leaders, environmental experts, the tourism industry and research and education providers.
-These workshops will bring together diverse thinkers to contribute to the development of the business case and redefine what will be on offer.
+Project Shapeshifter is undertaking an extensive engagement programme across Aotearoa New Zealand to build momentum on our vision.
+Workshops have been held with Māori leaders, environmental experts, the tourism industry and research and education providers.
+These workshops brought together diverse thinkers who contributed to the development of the business case and helped to redefine what could be on offer.
+You can read a summary of their ideas here.

 Our aquarium has the potential to be a national centre showcasing research, education, environmental stewardship, indigenous knowledge and science.
 This will provide a unique experience that would not be found anywhere else in the world.
-After our initial workshops with sector experts and iwi, we will share our concepts and look for input from the public on what they would like to see.
-We want this to be a project that all of New Zealand can feel a sense of ownership of and be proud of.
+A more formal consultation process with Napier residents will be undertaken in 2020 if the business case is approved by central government.

 The detailed business case for a redefined National Aquarium will be presented to the Government in late 2019.
 We are excited by this project and the opportunities it presents to the entire region.